aquasecurity/tfsec/docs/getting-started/configuration/custom-checks.md

 ```

 ##### lessThanOrEqualTo
-The `lessThanOrEqualTo` check action passes if the checked attribute is numerical and the value is less than or equal tothe specified value.
+The `lessThanOrEqualTo` check action passes if the checked attribute is numerical and the value is less than or equal to the specified value.
 For example, if you want to ensure that the `cpu_core_count` is less than or equal to 4, you might use the following `MatchSpec`

 ```json